ewelot/airtools/doc/manual-en.md

 completely unattended, including astrometry and blind stacking on a moving comet.
 Just select the tasks you wish to run in a row.
 Suitable parameters are determined automatically and will work in most cases.
-Special cases can be handled by supplying options via the “Expert Options” entry (see Appendix ???).

-It is possible to limit the requested tasks to run on a specific image set by providing the set name in the appropriate text entry field.
+It is possible to limit the requested tasks to run on a specific image set (or a list of image sets) by providing the set name in the appropriate text entry field.

 The final group of checkboxes determines which part of the tasks is executed.
 Normally, you will want the program to process your images and display any diagnostic plot it creates and show all result images.
+Image processing is normally applied to unprocessed image sets only.
+You might use the checkbox “Delete previous results” if you need to re-run a specific task and overwrite previously generated data (for safety reason you need to provide the desired image set names explicitely).

 Pressing the “Start” button causes the selected tasks to execute.
 At any time you may interrupt operation by pressing the same button again.
 Note that interruption is typically defered by a couple of seconds.
-Running a task for a second time will process any remaining image sets only.

 ## Master Darks and Flats

 The processing of calibration images involves a mixture of median and average operations.
-For best results it is therefore adviced to capture multiples of 6 exposures, e.g. 6 individual dark images at any required exposure time (and temperature) and 12 individual flat images for any filter used.
+For best results it is therefore adviced to capture multiples of 6 exposures, e.g. 6 individual dark images at any required exposure time (and temperature) and 12 individual flat images for each filter used.

 Throughout this manual we refer to the term master dark by meaning of an